Xilinx/open-nic-driver/README.md

 2. Connect 100Gbps cables/loopback adapters to enabled ports before insert the kernel module.
 Currently, the driver does not detect link status change.
    Thus links should be ready before loading the driver.
 3. Run `sudo insmod onic.ko` to insert the kernel module.
+(There is an optional parameter RS_FEC_ENABLED, which can be set to either zero or one.)
-4. Verify that no error message is printed through `dmesg`, and new devices show up in `ifconfig` output.
+5. Verify that no error message is printed through `dmesg`, and new devices show up in `ifconfig` output.

 The driver registers a net device for each PF it probed.
 Net devices are